lcreid/infrastructure/README.md

 ### Backups

 I really only need backups now of the databases.
 If something goes bad on the server, I just deploy the server.
 If we had uploads, I'd have to back them up too, but that's not the case so far.
 Previously I backed up the VM, and the database VM.
 There is a Postgres image to do backups.
 It might put them on S3.
 It runs as another accessory.

+Exclude the whole server from backups, since I can just re-create it?
+Yes.
+That's what I did.

 ## Configuring